SpaceX Option Package For New Tesla Roadster Will Include Rocket Thrusters, 'May Even Allow A Tesla To Fly'

-SpaceX option package for the new Tesla Roadster will include 10 small rocket thrusters, arranged seamlessly around the car, Elon Musk announced today via Twitter.
+The SpaceX option package for the new Tesla Roadster will include 10 small rocket thrusters, arranged seamlessly around the car, Elon Musk announced today via Twitter.

-SpaceX, Tesla founder and CEO claims these rocket engines will improve speed, cornering, breaking, and acceleration, and maybe even “allow a Tesla to fly.”
+The SpaceX, Tesla founder, and CEO claims these rocket engines will improve speed, cornering, breaking, and acceleration, and maybe even “allow a Tesla to fly.”

 The new Tesla Roadster will, according to Musk, “exceed all gas sports car in every way.”